Skip to main content

 Actions

-For login activity, History Logs record successful login events because they represent verified access to the site.
-Login failures do not indicate a completed action and are recorded in API logs instead.
-As a result, login failures do not appear in History Logs or User Activity views.
+History Logs record successful login events because they represent verified access to the site.
+Login failures do not represent a completed action and do not appear in History Logs or User Activity views.
+API logs record login failures along with every individual request made to the platform.

 Files and Folders Actions TypeDetails